Build an ERC20 custom paymaster

 First, initialize a new project by running the command:

-This creates a new ZKsync Era project called custom-paymaster-tutorial with a basic Greeter contract.
+This creates a new ZKsync Era project called erc20-paymaster with a basic Greeter contract.

 Next, navigate into the project directory and install the dependencies:

-The template project includes multiple example contracts.
+The template project includes multiple example contracts and scripts.
 Feel free to delete them.

 Design